Olga Havlová: As a Czechoslovak dissident

 In the difficult years of insecurity, persecution and imprisonment of her husband, Olga fully and with joy used the opportunity to escape from the difficulties of everyday life by joining Hrobka (Tomb), the circle of friends organizing various humorous activities.
 Václav Havel characterized this circle accurately: "In the early 1980s, I was – like several of my friends - imprisoned, conditions outside were harsh and so Hrobka was created as a way of self-defence; it was a cheerful community of imprisoned dissidents' wives, those who remained at large and their friends."
 Olga soon became one of the organizers of a diverse range of cultural and social activities and thus she returned to her creative interests from the years of amateur theatre.
-She added to the community life not only as a regular hostess of costumed garden parties at Hrádeček on the occasion of her birthday but, first of all, she herself came up with many ideas and inspiration.
+She added to the community life not only as a regular hostess of costumed garden parties at Hrádeček on her birthdays but, first of all, she herself came up with many ideas and inspiration.

 In 1987, Olga co-founded Originální Videojournal, the samizdat video news magazine which documented the activities of dissent in pictures and informed about the present political and cultural situation in Czechoslovakia openly.
 She actively worked in the magazine and focused mainly on ecological topics.
 In late 1985, she initiated a magazine O divadle (About Theatre), and as a member of the editorial staff she helped mainly with economic and production issues.

 After November 1989

 Committee of Good Will – Olga Havel Foundation

 As the wife of the first Czechoslovak democratic president after February 1948, Olga Havel intensively focused on charitable activities.
 In the era of newly emerging democracy, she was a pioneer of charity in the country.
 In early 1990, she and her friends from Charter 77 founded the Committee of Good Will, one of the first projects of this kind in Czechoslovakia.
 In 1992, she founded the Olga Havel Foundation and members of the Committee of Good Will became board members of the foundation with Olga as the chair.
 The main objective of the Committee of Good Will - Olga Havel Foundation (OHF) was to help people with disabilities, abandoned or discriminated against, with their integration into society.
 The Foundation activities soon became well known abroad.
 In some countries in Europe and overseas, sister organizations were established to support the main goals of the Foundation.

 Olga Havel visited emerging centres for children with multiple disabilities to inquire what could make their life easier.
 She was often seen among senior citizens and children with disabilities.
-She was interested in transformation of hospitals into non-profit, non-governmental organizations and urged ministers to support civil society organizations working in the social field.
+She was interested in transformation of hospitals into nonprofit, non-governmental organizations and urged ministers to support civil society organizations working in the social field.
 She earned respect of world politicians and cultural figures.
 She met outstanding personalities in and outside Europe; together with Christiane Herzog, wife of German President, she organized help for children with cystic fibrosis.